top of page

 PGY-1

-Interns start off July with one month of orientation involving ACLS/ATLS training, lectures, simulations, and plenty of procedure and ultrasound practice.
+Interns start off July with one month of orientation involving ACLS/ATLS training, high-yield lectures, simulations, and plenty of procedure and ultrasound practice.
 There is a total of four 4-hour "shadow shifts" at the main ED at OLOL during the month as well.
 This is designed to help ease our new residents into the ED workflow, seeing different pathologies, using EPIC, and getting to know everyone!
-There is always close supervision with either upper-level residents and attendings.
+There is always close supervision with upper-level residents and attendings.
 The EMS rotation allows residents to experience and appreciate the pre-hospital care provided by our first responders in the field.
 Throughout the year, interns are encouraged to see as many critical patients as they're comfortable with and perform procedures including intubations, central lines, chest tubes, reductions, and many more.
 Interns have 3 weeks of vacation for the year.

 6 MONTHS of